RaitoBezarius/react-spawn/README.md

 ## TODO:

 * Tests ?
 Let's go for Karma, I suppose !
-* Production config for Webpack, it's a paaaaaaaaaaaaaaaaaain
-* NPM scripts for some tasks automation
 * Some boilerplate for browser support
 * Lodash integration
 * Bootstrap ????
 Foundation ???
 Let's roll our proper full React UI !